Warrants: The Warrant List

 - E-Stop - Issue an emergency stop to the train and suspend execution of the throttle command script.

-Click in the table heading to select columns to be hidden or visible.
+Click in the table header to select columns to be hidden or visible.

 - Train Trackers - Opens window where the identity of trains can be displayed as they move from one occupancy block to another.

-- Create NXWarrant - Opens a window to create an eNtry/eXit warrant. this is discussed in About NXWarrants.
+- Create NX Warrant - Opens a window to create an eNtry/eXit Warrant.
+This is discussed in the NX Warrants Help.

 Other Warrant List FeaturesThe following items are at the bottom of the window: